Ira-Acedia/Games/README.md

 Mastermind has no known bugs (i.e. please inform of any bugs!)

 Minesweeper (Revamped) has no known bugs (i.e. please inform of any bugs!)
-        - The original Minesweeper project is no longer being updated (and has known bugs)